 - Do not buy individuals with mucus-covered or inflamed gills.
-If the gills of the Fish turned black, it means that it was poisoned with nitrogen.
+The black color in fish gill means that it was poisoned with nitrogen.

 You should not buy catfish of the same size.
-Otherwise, you run the risk of acquiring individuals of the same sex.
 Purchased Fish can not be immediately released into a standard aquarium.
 They should be quarantined for some time.